pbayer/DiscreteEventsCompanion.jl/docs/src/models.md

 In yet another view we look at **entities** (e.g. messages, customers, jobs, goods) undergoing a *process* as they flow through a DES.
 A process can be viewed as a sequence of events separated by time intervals.
 Often entities or processes share limited resources.
 Thus they have to wait for them to become available and then to undergo a transformation (e.g. transport, treatment or service) taking some time.

-This view can be expressed as [process](https://pbayer.github.io/DiscreteEvents.jl/dev/usage/#Processes-1)es taking `wait!` and `delay!` on a `Clock` or implicitly blocking until they can `take!` something from a `Channel` or `put!` it back.
-Processes are functions running as asynchronous Julia tasks.
-They can wait or delay and are suspended and reactivated by Julia's scheduler according to background events or to the availability of resources.
-They don't need to handle events explicitly and keep their own data.
+This view can be expressed as [processes](processes.md) waiting and delaying on a clock or implicitly blocking until they can `take!` something from a `Channel` or `put!` it back.
 An implementation of the M/M/c queue goes like this:

 ```julia
 using DiscreteEvents, Printf, Distributions, Random